telerik/maui-docs/get-started/mac/first-steps-nuget.md

 Now, let's add the Telerik UI for .NET MAUI package through the Telerik NuGet feed.
 To use the available packages, you need to have an active Telerik account and to authenticate.

-1. Click on the solution folder in Visual Studio for Mac to display the context menu and choose `Manage NuGet Packages…`.
+1. Click on the solution folder in Visual Studio for Mac to display the context menu and choose `Manage NuGet Packages`.

   ![Telerik NuGet Package Manager context menu with the Package Manager Settings option](../../installation/images/open-manage-nuget-packages-mac.png)

-1. Choose `Configure Sources…` option from the dropdown in the lower left corner.
+1. Choose `Configure Source` option from the dropdown in the lower left corner.

   ![Package Sources dialog with the Available package sources field](../../installation/images/getting-started-configure-sources.png)